LunaHub/Friends_social_data_analysis_2019/text_analysis.md

 [Go Back](https://lunahub.github.io/Friends_social_data_analysis_2019/)

 There has been a lot of discussion about who is the maincharacter in friends.
 If we look at the percentage of lines among the friends and who has the most lines, the maincharacter in the first three seasons is Ross with 20-21% of the lines.
 In season 4 and 5, Chandler is then the one with the most lines (17-5-18.4%), in season 6 it's shared between Rachel and Chandler who have 18.5-18.3% of the lines then in season 7, 8 and 9 Rachel takes over with 19.9-20.7% of the lines in 7 and 8 and then declines down to 17.4%.
-Season 9 is the season with the most evenly distribued number of lines between the friends.
+Season 9 is the season with the most evenly distributed number of lines between the friends.
 In the last season, Ross is back with the most lines (19.8%)
 Script can be found [here](https://nbviewer.jupyter.org/github/LunaHub/Friends_social_data_analysis_2019/blob/master/Jupyter_notebook/Friends_says_season.ipynb)

 <p align="center">